IBM/federated-unlearning/README.md

-# federated-unlearning
+# Federated Unlearning
-Code implementation of the paper "Federated Unlearning: How to Efficiently Erase a Client in FL?" published at UpML (part of ICML 2022)
+This repo contains the implementation of the work described in [Federated Unlearning: How to Efficiently Erase a Client in FL?](https://arxiv.org/pdf/2207.05521.pdf)

+## Acknowledgement

+This work was supported by European Union’s Horizon 2020 research and innovation programme under grant number 951911 – AI4Media.